Additional Markup Constructs

 Longer displays of verbatim text may be included by storing the example text in an external file containing only plain text.
-The file may be included using the standard include directive with the literal option flag.
+The file may be included using the literalinclude directive.
 For example, to include the Python source file :file:`example.py`, use:

 As said before, Sphinx uses interpreted text roles to insert semantic markup in documents.

 Names of local variables, such as function/method arguments, are an exception, they should be marked simply with *var*.